GwynethLlewelyn/update-motd.d/README.md

 # update-motd.d

+Hi there!

+Welcome to our `/etc/update-motd.d` folder.

+You all know what the `/etc/motd` (Message of the Day) file is: since time immemorial, all Unixes print it during login, and they're

+Contemporary Unix systems

-Hello this is our /etc/update-motd.d folder.
-You can download it in your distribution with the git command
+You can download it in your Unix distribution with the git command
 ```shell
 git clone https://github.com/SHelfinger/update-motd.d/ ~/
 ```
-This command will add the complete git repo inside your home folder (`cd ~/`)
+This command will add the complete git repo inside your home folder (`cd ~/`).

-Usually you have already the chmod +x on all files, but when this isn't please make them executionable (`chmod +x *-*`) inside the folder.
+Usually you will already have the executable bit set on all files in that folder, but when this isn't the case, please make them executable (`chmod +x *-*`) inside the folder.

-As you are done with testing each .sh file (`./10-version` etc) feel free to install it
+After you're done with testing each file (`./10-version` etc), feel free to install the ones you wish by copying them to their final destination:
 ```shell
 cp 10-version /etc/update-motd.d/10-version
 cp 20-cpu /etc/update-motd.d/20-cpu